 The Key Benefits of Selling B2B Software with Video: Selling to corporate customers requires deep knowledge of business problems.
 Decision makers want reassurance that a sales rep really knows their stuff.
 Video is demonstrative and shareable, making it easy to prove expertise to everyone at the company.
 Not only that, but a sales video will stand out from all the other cold calls and emails business customers are used to receiving and will give you valuable data you can use to smooth your process.
 In this post, we delve into why video is the secret sauce for B2B sales teams.

 Transform Your Team’s B2B Sales Strategy with Video: One way to form a video strategy is to adapt existing sales strategy to video content.
 The Challenger Sale is a hugely successful book that provides a framework for sales leadership.
 In this post, we show you how to adapt the Challenger sales model to video sales.
-We walk through how to use Soapbox to “teach, tailor, and take control” of your customer interactions and improve the way you tackle customer problems as a team.

 Why Presentation Videos Are the Ultimate Tools for Sales Pitches: The sales world has long relied on slides and documents to persuade prospects in the later stages of the sales funnel.
 But there’s a better way to close the deal during the decision stage: presentation videos.
 In this article, we make the case for detailed yet brief presentation videos that show off the best of your product while eliminating the impersonality of slide decks and white papers.